 The Texas native and former Wharton County Junior College and University of North Texas student made his professional wrestling debut in 1989, competing for World Class Wrestling Association in 1989 under the name Steve Williams.
 Just a few matches later, he became a professional wrestler the United States Wrestling Association (USWA) promotion, now named Steve Austin.

 Austin was released from WCW, and moved over to the Extreme Championship Wrestling (ECW) brand in 1995.
 Austin only stayed in ECW for a very short time at the end of 1995, before debuting as the Ringmaster in December of 1995 and competing in the 1996 Royal Rumble.
+In fact, it was Kevin Nash and Jim Ross who had to help convince WWF owner Vince McMahon to hire Austin.

 Rise as a WWE Superstar